Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Summery and Conclusions

 \section{Summery and Conclusions}

-This paper is in fact the first part of a series of studies which aims to figure out and explains the fundamental features of gravity within a consistent framework of mathematics which stands on a footing that consists of Horava-Lifshitz gravity (that stems from quantum field theory), Verlinde's entropic gravity (with backgrounds in string theory and Holographic principle), and the theory of stochastic gravity (that is a stochastic modification of semi-classical gravity).
-In this present perusal, we are essentially concerned about two principal aspects of quantm physics: \textbf{1)} \emph{The Heisenberg's uncertainty principle as one of the most essential features of nature}, and \textbf{b)} \emph{The background fractal geometry of nature and path-integral formulation of fundamental forces of nature}.
-We combined these two basic foundations of quantum physics by allowing the fractal structures to evolve stochastically within the Wiener Brownian process.
+This paper is, in fact, the first step of practice to figure out and explain the fundamental features of the path-integral formulation of quantum gravity within a consistent framework of Wiener's stochastic process which stands on a footing that consists of the fractality of RG flow renormalization and the Brownian motion in the infinite-dimensional Hilbert space of quantum states.
+In this present perusal, we are essentially concerned about the genuine formula of the Wiener measure for infinite-dimensional Brownian motion of scalar functions as quantum states on a flat space-time manifold.
+The theoretical approach is based on two principal aspects of quantum physics:\\

+\textbf{1) Heisenberg's Uncertainty Principle and the Stochasticity of the Dynamics:} The stochastic propagation of quantum fields due to Heisenberg's uncertainty principle is the most essential feature of quantum physics that has been encoded within Wiener's path-integral measure.\\

+\textbf{2) Wilsonian Renormalization of High Energy Contributions and Fractality:} Employing the background fractal geometry of the Wilsonian renormalization group flow in studying the infinite-dimensional Brownian motion and extracting the genuine formula of Feynman's path-integral measure.\\

-At the first step, we considered Hardy's nowhere differentiability condition for Weierstrass-like fractal functions and obtained a non-linear differential equation for the asymptotic behavior of Fourier-Laplace coefficients due.
-Finding the solution of the differential equation, we obtained an exponentially increasing norm on the phase space, the so called fractal norm, for both entire and widespread fractals (where the latter includes a matter term).
-Then, we employed the Wiener measure of the fractal norm, known as the Wiener fractal measure, to study the Brownian motion of fractal structures on a flat space-time.
-We established that the Brownian motion of fractal structures automatically leads to a number of interesting achievements:\\
+We combined these two basic foundations of quantum physics by allowing the quantum states to evolve stochastically via an infinite-dimensional Wiener process with a norm of fractality.
+In the first step, we considered Hardy's nowhere differentiability condition for Weierstrass-like fractal functions and obtained a non-linear differential equation for the asymptotic behavior of Fourier-Laplace coefficients due.
+Finding the solution of the differential equation, we obtained an exponentially increasing norm on the phase space, the so-called \emph{fractal norm}, which transfers the fractal functions to the extremely far regions of the Hilbert space.
+Then, we employed the Wiener measure of the fractal norm, known as the \emph{Wiener fractal measure}, to study the Brownian motion of the quantum states on a flat space-time by considering the involved fractality.
+We established that this fractal geometry-based infinite-dimensional Brownian motion automatically leads to a number of interestin achievements:\\